-Upon completion of this offering, we will have 14,000,000 shares of class A common stock outstanding (16,100,000 shares if the underwriters' overallotment option is exercised in full) and 83,900,000 shares of class B common stock outstanding.
-The 14,000,000 shares, or 16,100,000 shares if the underwriters exercise their over-allotment option in full, sold in this offering will be freely transferable without restriction or registration under the Securities Act, except for any shares purchased by one of our existing "affiliates," as that term is defined in Rule 144 under the Securities Act, and shares purchased by our directors, executive officers, employees and business associates in the directed share program described below and in "Underwriters-Directed Share Program."
-The 83,900,000 shares of class B common stock owned by Morgan Stanley and Capital Group International are restricted shares.
+Upon completion of this offering, we will have shares of class A common stock outstanding (shares if the underwriters' over-allotment option is exercised in full) and shares of class B common stock outstanding.
+The shares, or shares if the underwriters exercise their over-allotment option in full, sold in this offering will be freely transferable without restriction or registration under the Securities Act, except for any shares purchased by one of our existing "affiliates," as that term is defined in Rule 144 under the Securities Act, and shares purchased by our directors, executive officers, employees and business associates in the directed share program described below and in "Underwriters-Directed Share Program."
+The remaining shares of class A common stock outstanding are "restricted shares" as defined in Rule 144.
+The shares of class B common stock owned by Morgan Stanley and Capital Group International are also restricted shares.
 Restricted shares may be sold in the public market only if registered or if they qualify for an exemption from registration under Rules 144 or 701 under the Securities Act.
 As a result of the contractual 180-day lock-up period described below and the provisions of Rules 144 and 701, these shares will be available for sale in the public market as follows:

-Days or date after date of this prospectus Shares eligible for sale Comment Upon effectiveness Shares sold in the offering Upon effectiveness Freely tradable shares saleable under Rule 144(k) that are not subject to the lock-up 180 days 83,900,000 Lock-ups released, subject to extension; shares saleable under Rules 144 and 701
+Days or date after date of this prospectus Shares eligible for sale Comment Upon effectiveness Shares sold in the offering Upon effectiveness Freely tradable shares saleable under Rule 144(k) that are not subject to the lock-up 180 days Lock-ups released, subject to extension; shares saleable under Rules 144 and 701

 Morgan Stanley has indicated to us that it may, in its discretion, sell all or a portion of its ownership interest in us or may completely divest its ownership in us through a distribution of shares of our common stock to shareholders of Morgan Stanley, including a potential distribution intended to qualify as a Tax-Free Spin-Off.
 Morgan Stanley has indicated to us that no decision has been made at this time and that any definitive decision by Morgan Stanley to ultimately reduce its beneficial ownership interest in us will be made in the future on the basis of all of the circumstances existing at such time, including the effect of any such reduction on Morgan Stanley, the needs and performance of Morgan Stanley, our performance, stock market conditions and other factors.
 Morgan Stanley and Capital Group International are not subject to any obligation, contractual or otherwise, to retain their ownership interest in us, except for the "lock-up" agreement described below.
 As a result, there can be no assurance concerning the period of time during which Morgan Stanley will maintain its ownership of our common stock following this offering.
-Beneficial ownership of at least 80% of the total voting power of our stock and 80% of the total voting power of our stock, 50% of the total value of our stock and 80% of each class of nonvoting capital stock is required in order for Morgan Stanley to be able to effect a Tax-Free Spin-Off of us.
+Beneficial ownership of at least 80% of the total voting power of our stock and 80% of the total value of our stock is required in order for Morgan Stanley to continue to include us in its consolidated group for federal tax purposes and ownership of at least 80% of the total voting power of our stock, 50% of the total value of our stock and 80% of each class of nonvoting capital stock is required in order for Morgan Stanley to be able to effect a Tax-Free Spin-Off of us.